shivashant25/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

    ![Lab overview.](./media/lab04-task3-incident01.png)

-1. Now let us look at each of these incidents to invetigate the attacks performed in the previous tasks.
+1. Now let us look at each of these incidents to investigate the attacks performed in the previous tasks.
 Click on the dropdown to view all the incidents.

    ![Lab overview.](./media/lab04-task3-incident02.png)